Correlative Information Maximization Based Biologically Plausible Neural Networks for Correlated Source Separation: Introduction

 There are different methods to solve the BSS problem through neural networks with local learning rules.
 These methods are differentiated on the basis of the observation models they assume and the normative approach they propose.
 We can list biologically plausible ICA networks as an example category, which are based on the exploitation of the presumed mutual independence of sources \citep{isomura2018error, bahroun2021normative,lipshutz2022biologically}.
 There exist alternative approaches which exploit different properties of the data model to replace the independence assumption with a weaker one.
 As an example, \citet{pehlevan2017blind} uses the nonnegativeness property along with the biologically inspired similarity matching (SM) framework \citep{pehlevan2017similarity} to derive biologically plausible neural networks that are capable of separating uncorrelated but potentially dependent sources.
 Similarly, \citet{BSM_ICASSP} proposes bounded similarity matching (BSM) as an alternative approach that takes advantage of the magnitude boundedness property for uncorrelated source separation.
 More recently, \citet{WSMDetMax} introduced a generic biologically plausible neural network framework based on weighted similarity matching (WSM) introduced in \citet{BSM_ICASSP} and maximization of the output correlation determinant criterion used in the NMF, SCA, BCA and PMF methods.
 This new framework exploits the domain structure of sources to generate two- / three-layer biologically plausible networks that have the ability to separate potentially correlated sources.
 Another example of biologically plausible neural networks with correlated source separation capability is offered in \citet{OnlineBCA}, which also uses the determinant maximization criterion for the separation of antisparse sources. \looseness = -1

-Similarly to \citet{WSMDetMax}, the framework proposed in this article is a general framework for the separation of potentially correlated sources.
-However, it does not use similarity matching; therefore, the resulting network structure and update rules are completely different from \citet{WSMDetMax}.
-For example, the lateral connections of the outputs in \citet{WSMDetMax} are based on the output autocorrelation matrix, while they are based on the inverse of the output autocorrelatin matrix.
-Compared to the approach in \citet{OnlineBCA}, the proposed framework is derived from information-theoretic grounds, and its scope is not limited to antisparse sources, but to infinitely many different source domains. \looseness = -1
+Our proposed framework differs significantly from \citet{WSMDetMax}: \citet{WSMDetMax} uses the similarity matching criterion, which is not employed in our framework, as the main tool for generating biologically plausible networks.
+Therefore, the resulting network structure and learning rules are completely different from \citet{WSMDetMax}.
+For example, the lateral connections of the outputs in \citet{WSMDetMax} are based on the output autocorrelation matrix, while the lateral connections for our proposed framework are based on the inverse of the output autocorrelation matrix.
+Unlike our framework, neurons in \citet{WSMDetMax} have learnable gains.
+The feedforward weights of the networks in \citet{WSMDetMax} correspond to a cross-correlation matrix between the inputs and outputs of a layer, whereas, for our proposed framework, the feedforward connections correspond to the linear predictor of the output from the input.
+The feedback connection matrix in \citet{WSMDetMax} is the transpose of the feedforward matrix which is not the case in our proposed framework.
+Compared to the approach in \citet{OnlineBCA}, our proposed framework is derived from information-theoretic grounds, and its scope is not limited to antisparse sources, but to infinitely many different source domains. \looseness = -1